-Product Frequency range Application Networking & transport technologies

-IP-50E 71-86GHz Shorthaul, Fronthaul, CE
+Product Frequency range Application Networking & transport technologies IP-50E 71-86GHz Shorthaul, Fronthaul, Enterprise access CE IP-50EX 71-86GHz Shorthaul, Enterprise access CE IP-50C 6-42GHz, dual-carrier Shorthaul CE IP-50CX 6-42GHz, dual-carrier Shorthaul CE IP-50FX 6-86GHz Shorthaul, Long-haul, Routing IP/MPLS, CE

-Enterprise access

-IP-50C 6-42GHz, dual-carrier Shorthaul CE

-IP-50FX 6-86GHz Shorthaul, Long-haul, IP/MPLS, CE

-Routing

-As wireless transport capacity needs grow, the wireless transport network blueprint evolves to supporting more radio carriers in one box (2 carriers, instead of 1) as a basic configuration with the IP-20C product, or even 4+0 (a link utilizing 4-carriers in a carrier-aggregation configuration) in all-outdoor configuration with layer-1 carrier aggregation to support growing capacity needs at minimal foot print with the IP-50C product.
+As wireless transport capacity needs grow, the wireless transport network blueprint evolves to supporting more radio carriers in one box (2 carriers, instead of 1) as a basic configuration with the IP-20C product, or even 4+0 (a link utilizing 4-carriers in a carrier-aggregation configuration) in all-outdoor configuration with layer-1 carrier aggregation to support growing capacity needs at minimal footprint with the IP-50C product.
 Ceragon's multicoreTM technology covers all network scenarios and site configurations wherever All-outdoor, Split-mount, or All-indoor.
-Various multicoreTM radio units can be used with IP-20N/ IP-20A, IP-20F or IP-50FX products, such as RFU-D and the RFU-D-HP, or IP-50C and IP-50E in the disaggregated solution (i.e. can be used as a stand-alone, all-outdoor radio or in a split-mount configuration, connected to the IP-50FX).
+Various multicoreTM radio units can be used with IP-20N/ IP-20A, IP-20F or IP-50FX products, such as RFU-D and the RFU-D-HP, or IP-50E in the disaggregated solution (i.e. can be used as a stand-alone, all-outdoor radio or in a split-mount configuration, connected to the IP-50FX).
 As part of the IP-50FX Disaggregated Cell Site Gateway (DCSG), we introduced a Radio Aware Open Networking (RAON) Software, designed to increase operational efficiency, simplify radio monitoring and management, and expect in the future to release a reduced energy consumption.